 - Recommendations that will assist your transition back to the college

 You should sign a Release of Information Form with your treating clinician(s) so the Wellness Center staff can speak directly with your treating clinician(s) if they need clarification, additional info, or have any questions.
 Once our staff member(s) has all the info they need, they will make a recommendation to the Dean of Students.
 Once the Dean of Students determines that you are ready to return, they will send you a letter by email.
-After you receive that letter, the Associate Dean for Retention and Student Success will work with you to get you enrolled in classes, assigned to housing, etc.
+After you receive that letter, the Associate Dean for Retention and Student Success will work with you to get you enrolled in classes.

 If a student wishes to live on-campus upon returning from a leave of absence, the student must submit a written request to the Office of Residence Life, ideally by February 15 for fall semester housing or October 15 for spring semester housing.
 If a student submits a housing request after these dates, the student will be placed on the waitlist and will be housed if space is available.
 This may be after the new students are housed in June (for the fall semester) or January (for the spring semester).

 Credit earned at another institution during a leave of absence will be transferable to St. Mary’s under the same provisions as other transfer credit.

 If you wish to take a leave of absence, please read the instructions accompanying the leave form carefully, to familiarize yourself with your responsibilities concerning tuition, financial aid, and housing.